sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse-ultimate/immerse-ultimate-relight.md

 While you can use it for any sort of scene, use-cases prove that close-ups or photos of humanoid models are the best cases for using ReLight.
 However, you're allowed to see as you fit.

 ---

 ## ReLight's Debug

-In order to better visualize what ReLight is providing to the scene, it is best to use ReLight's Debug functions.
-You can find these Debug functions at the bottom of the shader arguments.
+In order to better visualize what ReLight is providing to the scene, it is best to use ReLight's debug functions.
+You can find these debug functions at the bottom of the shader arguments.

 ![Debug menu preview](../images/relight-debug-menu.png)